kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I ask Paul how long he's known Lucy.
 - He says a few years.
 - He talks about how they go on 50k bicycle rides up to Cheshunt and back, stopping at the pub to drink a few pints.
 - Lucy would drink three pints and carry on.
-Paul would only manage one.
+Paul would only manage one, he said.
 - The thing is, Paul couldn't walk more than about twenty metres without his ankles giving way and he was talking about these bike rides happening just a year or so before, maybe even the previous summer.
 - He's talking shite, but why?
 - Is she asking him to tell me things?
 - He seems to be in constant communication with Lucy on WhatsApp, and he calls her too and chats laughingly and exuberantly.
 - Paul shows me a picture of Lucy on his phone.
-It's her WhatsApp profile pic.
+- It's her WhatsApp profile pic.
-- The same woman will [stalk me outside the Elephant pub in North Finchley](april.md#theres-something-in-the-water) later in the year shouting, *there's something in the water*, repeatedly; a reference to the Cano Lopez's adding poisons to the water mains at my flat in Las Marinas.
+- The same woman [stalks me outside the Elephant pub in North Finchley](april.md#theres-something-in-the-water) later in the year shouting, *there's something in the water*, repeatedly; a reference to the Cano Lopez's adding poisons to the water mains at my flat in Las Marinas.

 ### Lucy gets Paul to show me her new girlfriend

 - Lucy texts Paul instructing him to show me her new girlfriend.
 - I have no idea why anyone might think I would be interested in such a thing, but Paul does what he is told.
 - I'm shown a photo of a long dark haired woman who is semi or fully naked in front of a full length mirror beside a bed.
-- There is plastic covering the floor and I'm reminded of Mike Wenham.
+- There is plastic sheeting covering the floor, and I'm reminded of Mike Wenham murdering Carolina.
-- I wonder what this woman is about to do; it seems like some sort of self-harming is going on.
+- I wonder what this woman is about to do; it seems like some sort of self-harming is about to go on.
-- I realize this *Lucy* is manipulating this woman into doing porn for her and I feel quite unwell.
+- I realize this *Lucy* is manipulating this woman into doing porn for her, and I feel quite unwell.

 ### The gay bar